clariceabreu/HealthRotine_v2/README.md

 It is also possible to filter the events based on their types (e.g., medicines, medical appoitments or both) or their specialties.

 # Features to be added in future versions
-* Exams registration
+* Exam registration
-* Internacionalization (i.e., translate the app to English and Spanish)
+* Internationalization (i.e., translate the app to English and Spanish)
 * Events edition
-* Send notification to alert about an uppcoming events
+* Send notification to alert about uppcoming events